carlfranklin/BindablePropertiesInMaui/README.md

 Then, we created a bindable property using `BindableProperty.Create` and saw how to bind to it in our UI.

-Finally, we looked at how binding to a ViewModel, rather than implementing bindable properties on a model, is the ideal solution for data-binding in MAUI.
+Finally, we looked at how using a `BindableProperty` on the compoent, rather than implementing in our model, is the ideal solution for component properties, taking the burden of property change notification out of the model.

 For more detailed information on how to develop .NET MAUI applications, check out the links to documentation and tutorials in the resources section below.